 Fall, Winter, or Spring, 10-week terms:

-*Damage deposit of $200 due at registration, returned after the end of the term.
+Damage deposit of $200 due at registration, returned within 2 weeks of the end of the term.

 **Rates subject to change.

 Additional Costs for Professional Certificate Students

 Students will incur additional costs, to include field trips, additional materials, books, weekend meals, admission to events, concerts and films, and personal items.
 A more complete list of books, materials, equipment and items each student must provide is sent to pre-registered students a few weeks before each term begins.

 Your lab fee covers: All equipment and upkeep of the post-production facility and the editing systems, a copy of all final projects, location management, expendables such as gels, bulbs, gaffers tape, grip and lighting equipment, technical and post-production support, location and equipment insurance, script photocopies, film testing and processing and tape stock testing.